Tuesday, September 22, 2015

 Yom Kippur, in addition to being a day of atonement, is also a day of purification.
 Just as mitzvos have positive effects on us, sins have negative effects on us and on our surroundings.
 They sully our souls and distance us from the Creator.
-We can fulfill the mitzvah of repentance by declaring our transgression, regretting it and committing not to repeat the wrong.
-God will forgive us, our sin and we will not be punished However, does this automatically wipe the slate clean and purify us?
+We can fulfill the mitzvah of repentance by admitting our transgression, regretting it and committing not to repeat the wrong.
+God will forgive us our sin and we will not be punished However, does this automatically wipe the slate clean and purify us?

 Chazal teach us that when the sinners of

 Chazal understand this from a pasuk in Yechezkeil (36:25), “וְזָרַקְתִּי עֲלֵיכֶם מַיִם